Tips on leaving your legacy

 Leaving money to charity will reduce the inheritance tax payable.
 Talk to your Solicitor and they will advise you on the best way approach to take.

-4. Pick your charities and find out how to leave money to them.
+4. Pick your charity and find out how to leave money to them.

 You’ll need to specify your chosen charity or charities after you have ensured you have taken care of your family, friends and other responsibilities first.